SkoolNotes/Taproot/21MATH530/_KBrefGramSchmidtProcedure.md

 ## Axler6.35 orthonormal lists extend to orthonormal bases

-since every list can be extended to a basis and an orthonormal basis exists
+just extend the orthonormal list into a basis, and then gram-schmidt-ify the vectors you added

 ## Axler6.37 upper-triangular matrix wrt orthonormal basis